 What it means: Finally, this point is highlighted in the EDUCAUSE piece as the most important principle.
 In combination of the other principles above, data should create opportunities.
 This means opportunities to enable effective interventions and inform student retention strategies, as well as improve campus efficiency and provide insight into the student journey.

 The 8 Competencies

 The article in EDUCAUSE’s review also outlines 8 key competencies.
-Institutions need to achieve these to fully leverage actionable data insights.
+Institutions need to achieve these to fully leverage data analytics and actionable insights.